suneelpatel/Data-Analysis-using-R/README.md

 ##### 6. Publishing
 The prepared wrangled data is published so that it can be used further down the line – that is its purpose after all.
 If needed, you will also have to document the steps which were taken or logic used to wrangle the said data.

+#### Tidy Data:
+##### Tidy data is a standard way of mapping the meaning of a dataset to its structure.

+In tidy data:
+* 1. Each variable forms a column.
+* 2. Each observation forms a row.
+* 3. Each type of observational unit forms a table.

+#### Impute Missing Values

+Imputing relates to applying a model to restore missing values.

+There are several options users can consider while replacing a missing value, for example:

+* A fixed value that has meaning within the domain, such as 0, distinct from all other values.
+* A value from another randomly chosen from the record.
+* A mean, median or mode value replaced for the column.
+* A value determined by another predictive model.

+Any imputing conducted on the training dataset will have to be performed on new data in the future when predictions are required from the finalized model.
+This needs to be taken into factor when choosing how to impute the missing values.

+For example, if one chooses to impute with mean column values, the mean column values will need to be stored to file for later exercise new data that has missing values.

+Pandas provide the **fillna() function** for returning values with a specific value.

 ### Descriptive Statistics: